surahman/MCQ-Platform/README.md

 ### REST

 The HTTP endpoint details are located in the [`http_rest`](pkg/http/rest) package.
 The model used for REST API calls can be found in the [`model_http`](pkg/model/http).

-The REST API server does provide a Swagger UI to examine and test the API calls and details on request formats.
+To review the REST API request and response formats please see the readme in the [`http_handlers`](pkg/http/rest/handlers) package.
+The REST API server does also provide a Swagger UI to examine and test the API calls with details on request formats.

 ### GraphQL